Wuthering Waves Lucy Team Comps

 • Keep one practical shell with sustain and one open testing slot.

-• Compare your first shell against the pull value still available in Version 3.3 Phase 2.
+• Compare your first shell against the pull value still available in Version 3.4 The Dream Not Dreamed.

 Lucy live confirmation checks for team shells